infection/site/src/guide/compare.md

 order: 101
 ---

-What is the difference between Infection and other PHP mutation testing frameworks?
+What is the difference between Infection and other PHP mutation testing libraries?

 Well, there is only one competitor at the moment - Humbug.
 Sidenote: Humbug is discontinued and refers its user to Infection.